 1. see the cookies that have been set and delete them on an individual basis

 3. block cookies from particular sites

 5. delete all cookies when you close your browser

 If you wish to amend your cookie preferences for this website, or any other websites, you can do this through your browser settings.
 Your browser’s ‘help’ function will tell you how to do this.
 When our website provides links to other websites, please bear in mind that third party websites will have their own privacy and cookie policies that will govern the use of any information you submit.
 We recommend you read their policies, as Priority is not responsible or liable for their privacy practices.

 It is possible to opt out of having your anonymised browsing activity within websites recorded by analytics cookies.
 Priority uses Google Analytics and you can opt out of their cookies by clicking on the following link https://tools.google.com/dlpage/gaoptout.
 Please note, this will take you to the relevant third party’s website and generate a ‘no thanks’ cookie, which will stop any further cookies being set by third parties.

 Don’t forget that, by not allowing analytics cookies, this stops us from being able to learn what people like or don’t like about our website.
 Your activity on the website would therefore not be taken into account when we look at ways to improve it.

 Third party and flash cookies

 The most common types of cookies are HTTP cookies.
 You can control these using the process described above, in the “How to manage cookies” section of this policy.
 As well as HTTP cookies, there are other technologies that work in a similar way to cookies called LSOs.
-Please note that, at the time of writing this policy, Thirteen does not use any LSOs.
+Please note that, at the time of writing this policy, Priority does not use any LSOs.